gitgoodb/Jetson-ai-project/README.md

 # Jetson-ai-project
-Project for jetson ai certificate
+Project for jetson ai certificate you must first have the jetson image from the hello AI world downloaded

 to run project, download the project to home/face then mount the folder into docker with these commands: